Big Joe’s BBQ Pulled Pork with Purple Apple Coleslaw

 Place the now rubbed shoulder butt on a rack in a roasting pan.
 Cover the shoulder with aluminum foil.
 Make sure that the aluminum foil is not touching the sides of the pork, but that it is fully wrapped.
 I like to add a 1⁄2 can of beer to the bottom of the pan.
 Make sure that the beer doesn’t touch the meat.
 The beer guarantees that the pork will retain moisture.

 Cook the pork for approximately 8 hours.
 Remove foil and cook for 2 more hours.
 Make your oven time 10 hours.
-After removing the foil and the pork is back in the oven make the barbeque sauce.
+After removing the foil and the pork is back in the oven make the barbecue sauce.

 After the ten hours have elapsed remove the pork and let stand for 1 hour.
 After standing using two forks, shred pork in strips putting pulled pork in serving dish.
-After pork has been pulled add approximately 1⁄2 – 3⁄4 of the barbeque sauce and mix pork well.
+After pork has been pulled add approximately 1⁄2 – 3⁄4 of the barbecue sauce and mix pork well.
 Save the other half for sauce on the side.

 Big Joe's Purple Apple Slaw